what will happen in the first session?

 If it is your first session, you can easily reach out to arrange an initial meeting by using the form below.
 Our wonderful office administrator, Jill, will respond to you via email and provide some important information to help you decide if we will be a great fit.
 She will also ask a little bit about what is bringing you to therapy to determine which therapist has the right skills to help you meet your goals.

 We utilize an online booking system that allows you to schedule, change, or cancel your own appointments.
-Jill can provide you the information to create your profile and book your own appointments.
+Jill can provide you the information to create your profile and schedule, reschedule, and cancel your own appointments.

 what is a provisional psychologist?